Tigray People's Liberation Front: 2025–2026: Return to regional power and internal leadership

-On 5 November, 2025, the Afar Regional government accused elements of the TPLF of crossing over the Tigray-Afar border and attacking Afar pastoralists in Megale (woreda).
+On 5 November 2025, the Afar Regional government accused elements of the TPLF of crossing over the Tigray-Afar border and attacking Afar pastoralists in Megale (woreda).
 It further stated that the regional government would retaliate if the TPLF did not withdraw from the 6 villages it occupied.
-The TPLF denied the allegations, accusing the Tigray Peace Force (TPF) —an anti-TPLF militia purportedly funded by the Ethiopian government and active on the Tigray-Afar border— of orchestrating the attack.
+The TPLF denied the allegations, accusing the Tigray Peace Forces (TPF) —an anti-TPLF militia purportedly funded by the Ethiopian government and active on the Tigray-Afar border— of orchestrating the attack.
 The day after, the TPLF accused Ethiopian forces of launching a drone strike on Raya Azebo, killing Tigrayan forces and civilians in violation of the Pretoria ceasefire.'

+On 29 January 2026, clashes broke out in Tselemti woreda between Tigray and government forces (aided by Amharan militas), in a region disputed between Tigray and Amhara.
+In response, Ethiopian Airlines suspended all flights within Tigrayan airports.
+The clashes intensified fears of renewed conflict and humanitarian issues in Tigray.

+During early May 2026 the TPLF replaced the interim post-Tigray War administration in Mekelle.
+This has significantly heightened tensions with the Ethiopian federal government, as the TPLF's attempt to reassert control over Tigray is being seen as a direct challenge to Abiy Ahmed's rule in Addis Ababa.

+In June 2026, the TPLF issued a proclamation of a draft law that would grant it powers to compel military service and punish dissent with 25-year prison sentences.

+Clashes occurred between TPLF and Ethiopia, when Tigrayan forces invaded Ethiopian territory from Sudan in the Battle of Shererina in July 31-August 1, 2026.
+The clashes de-escalated after hundreds of refugees fled the border.